Norm Macdonald Pays Respect To Burt Reynolds, Inspiration For His Most Iconic ‘Saturday Night Live’ Role

-Norm Macdonald brought Burt Reynolds to life on Saturday Night Live — or at least a fantasized version of the actor who like to crack jokes at Alex Trebek’s expense and scribble funny names on his Jeopardy screen.
+Norm Macdonald brought Burt Reynolds to life on Saturday Night Live — or at least a fantasized version of the actor who liked to crack jokes at Alex Trebek’s expense, and scribble funny names on his Jeopardy screen.

 On Thursday, the former SNL star took to Twitter to mourn the loss of actor Burt Reynolds, who died of a heart attack.
 Macdonald was famous for playing Reynolds on the show’s “Celebrity Jeopardy” sketch, one of the most memorable of the 1990s.
 In the wake of Reynolds’ sudden death, many have reflected on the iconic portrayal, and Macdonald himself took to Twitter to pay his respects.